So, Is Atlantis Found At Long Last?

 - The area to the south is open

-- The Richat is inland but may have been connected to the Atlantic but now is completely landlocked (250 miles inland)
+- The Richat is inland but may have been connected to the Atlantic despite now being completely landlocked (250 miles inland)

-- The Richat is surrounded by a level plain and there is a rectangular plain nearby
+- The Richat is surrounded by a massive level plain to the south and there is a rectangular plain nearby

-- There are red, black and white stones in the region (mostly red and black)
+- There are red, black and white stones in the region) which natives still use to build houses

-- A well at the center of the Richat has fresh water, whereas other wells nearby oddly have salt water
+- A well at the center of the Richat has freshwater, whereas other wells nearby oddly are saltwater

 - Sailors from Greece would have had to sail out into the Atlantic past the "Pillars of Hercules" to get there and would have encountered "mud" if the passage to the area began to fill in with sand